-I’m really excited to be planning a trip to Thailand soon and thought that I’d share how I go about budgeting and planning for it.
+I’m really excited to be planning a trip to Thailand soon and thought that I’d share how I go about preparing a budget to travel.

 How much will the trip realistically cost?